SantoshSrinivas79/autoform-images/README.md

 ## Bugs
-### Croppie UI should disappear after crop pressed
-(It shouldn't wait for the upload to finish)

 ### iOS rotation metadata handling
 We should probably just read the metadata, re-orient the image, then strip the metadata back out.